sclark007/kitchen-powervc/README.md

   - MYNET2
 ```

-The `openstack_network_name` is used to select IP address for SSH connection.
+The `powervc_network_name` is used to select IP address for SSH connection.
 It's recommended to specify this option in case of multiple networks used for
 instance to provide more control over network connectivity.

 Please note that `network_ref` relies on Network Services (`Fog::Network`) and
-it can be unavailable in your OpenStack installation.
+it can be unavailable in your powervc installation.

 ### fixed_ip